Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

 \subsubsection{Query Analysis \& Context Retrieval}

 Given an input query $q$ and target respondent demographics $d_q$, we retrieve (i) ontology-consistent triples and (ii) demographically grounded respondent profiles, which jointly define the context for downstream multi-agent simulation.
-We use $D_q$ for the top-$k$ domains, $F_q$ for the top-$p$ fine-grained categories, $O_q$ for retrieved ontology triples, $R_q$ for retrieved respondents, and $\mathcal{V}_q$ for their value profiles; $k$, $p$, $M$, and $K$ are the corresponding selection sizes (with $k=1$ reducing to top-1 selection).
+We use $D_q$ for the top-$k$ top-classes, $O_q$ for retrieved ontology triples, $R_q$ for retrieved respondents, and $\mathcal{V}_q$ for their value profiles.
+Here, $k$, $M$, and $K$ are the corresponding selection sizes.

-\paragraph{(a) Topic/category identification.} A Topic-Selection Agent $G_{\text{topic}}$ identifies relevant value domains.
-We implement $G_{\text{topic}}$ as a pretrained text encoder fine-tuned on WVS data labeled with the 12 top-level value domains.
-Let $D=\{d_1,\dots,d_{12}\}$ denote the domain set.
-The encoder outputs a logit score $\ell_u$ for each $d_u$, and the top-$k$ domains are selected:
+\paragraph{(a) Topic/category identification.} A Topic-Selection Model $G_{\text{topic}}$ identifies relevant top-classes.
+We implement $G_{\text{topic}}$ as a pretrained text encoder fine-tuned on WVS data labeled with the 12 top-classes.
+These selected top-classes determine the scope of sub-classes in subsequent ontology retrieval.

-Within these domains, fine-grained categories are selected by computing similarity $\mathrm{sim}(\cdot,\cdot)$ between the query and each category description, where $\mathrm{sim}(\cdot,\cdot)$ denotes a similarity function (e.g., cosine or dot product).
-Let $\mathbf{e}_q$ denote the query embedding.
-The top-$p$ subcategories form the fine-grained topic set $F_q \subseteq C$: